BonnierNews/exp-fetch/README.md

 * `contentType`: (default: `json`), expected content type.
 Fetch will try to parse the given content type. (supported: `xml`|`json`)
 * `agentOptions`: (default: `{}`), options passed to the keepAliveAgent.
 * `followRedirect`: (default: true), should fetch follow redirects (and cache the redirect chain)
+* `rejectUnauthorized`: (default: true), the server certificate is verified against the list of supplied CAs in Node.
 * `clone`: (default: true), should fetch clone objects before handing them from the cache.
 * `httpMethod`: (default: `"GET"`), the HTTP-method that should be used to make requests.